Topics

 What is dyslipidemia?

 In layman’s terms, dyslipidemia is high cholesterol levels.
-Dyslipidaemia refers to high total cholesterol (TC), low-density lipoprotein cholesterol (LDL-c), triglycerides (TG) and/or low levels of high-density lipoprotein cholesterol (HDL-c).
+Dyslipidaemia refers to high total cholesterol (TC), low-density lipoprotein cholesterol (LDL-cholesterol or LDL-c), triglycerides (TG) and/or low levels of high-density lipoprotein cholesterol (HDL-cholesterol or HDL-c).

 LDL-c is known as the ‘bad’ cholesterol, whereas HDL-c is known as the ‘good’ cholesterol.